Is life not a thousand times too short for us to bore ourselves?

 How will I benefit from getting this done?

 The more benefits you can find, the more motivation you will muster within yourself.
 And with motivation comes the desire you need to complete this task quickly, successfully and maybe even creatively.
-If anything, it opens the doors to new possibilities because suddenly you’re engaged within this activity instead of just being present and detached from the outcome.
+If anything, it opens the doors to new possibilities because suddenly you’re engaged in this activity instead of just being present and detached from the outcome.

 Find Ways to Spice Up the Task